enkot/vue-lazily/README.md

 * Shared loading and error states for data and component.
 * No dependencies.

-## Why do I need this?
+## Why do I need this library?

-There is a big chance that you don't need this library if your app is small.
-But, if one page of your app loads more than 5-10 seconds - VueAwaited can help 🙂.
+There is a big chance that you don't need it if your app is small.
+But, if one page of your app loads more than 5-10 seconds - this library can help 🙂.

+VueAwaited also can handle loading and error states for you using slots and scoped slots API.

 ## Installation
 You can install this plugin via npm.